-This museum is the most beautiful museum I have ever seen in Gequito.
-It has a history of more than 300 years.
-It is a delicate and beautiful two-storey building.
-There are many scenes of Columbus's time in the museum, which are beautifully furnished, reflecting the elegant life of the British nobles, and there are trams downstairs, only a sense of retro nostalgia.
+This museum is the most beautiful museum I have seen in Quito.
+It is a beautiful two-story building with a history of more than 300 years.
+There are many scenes from the time when Columbus lived in the museum.
+The decorations are exquisite, reflecting the elegant life of the British aristocrats, and there are trams downstairs, which only has a retro and nostalgic feeling.